 j. grey is a Tumblr Influencer based out of Atlanta, GA.
 She enjoys learning American Sign Language, reading, traveling, and discovering new foods and recipes that are gluten-free.
 As a teenager, she aspires to become a bestselling author.
 You can find her on Tumblr @jgreyblog.

 Are women who prepare meals in advance healthier than those who don’t?
 I can speak from experience and say yes.
-When I don’t cook at the beginning of the week, I come home, tired, exhausted, and tend to eat whatever I can grab from the refrigerator, which is usually a sandwich and maybe a snack.
+When I don’t cook at the beginning of the week, I come home tired, exhausted and tend to eat whatever I can grab from the refrigerator, usually a sandwich and maybe a snack.

-If there something salty nearby lie chips, I may grab that too along with some water.
-Next, I may drink a fruit smoothie that has previously purchased from the store, but that has a considerable amount of sugar to drink before bedtime.
+If there something salty nearby like chips, I may grab that too, along with some water.
+Next, I may drink a fruit smoothie that I purchased from the store that has a considerable amount of sugar to drink before bedtime.
 Fresh fruit would be better because there is not as much concentrated sugar in it.

 However, I find that when I do essential food preparation at the beginning of the week, I tend to eat healthier throughout the week.
 So, to have a healthy lifestyle, I must plan.
-This way, I can portion out my meals for the rest of the week, pick it up and go.
+This way, I can portion out my meals for the rest of the week, pick them up and go.

 You know the old saying, “Fail to plan, then plan to fail?”
 I think that applies in this situation.
 If this is an area that you are struggling with, I have some tips that may be helpful to you.